 What is DeFi?

-The traditional, centralised finance system is also expensive to use, especially if you consider credit card rates or personal or payday loans where rates can be as high as 500%.
-These rates are high because of two main reasons: firstly, the bank employs workers, and their salaries come from the interests that you pay on your loans, and secondly, you don’t have access to any other financing options.
+The traditional, centralised finance system is also expensive to use, especially if you consider credit card rates or personal or payday loans, where rates can be as high as 500%.
+These rates are high because of two main reasons: firstly, the bank employs workers, and their salaries come from the interest that you pay on your loans, and secondly, you don’t have access to any other financing options.
 If you want a loan for your house or your car, you are bound to go to a bank in your country for financing.

-Now, what if I told you there was a cheaper, more accessible option where no banks or governments are involved.
+Now, what if I told you there was a cheaper, more accessible option where no banks or governments are involved?
 An option where you could borrow money for lower interest rates regardless of whether you’re 18 or 65 years old.
 This option is called Decentralized Finance or DEFI.

 Decentralised finance is an emerging finance ecosystem that does not require any supervision to function.
 With decentralised finance, there is just a piece of open-source code that runs and acts as a bank, accessible by anyone.
 Plus, since these DeFi institutions hire zero employees, they are automatically a far cheaper alternative to centralised finance.
 Think of it as a bank on autopilot!